 Powdery Mildew

-This fungus is favoured by high humidity conditions that produce dry leaves.
-Initially, a white powdery layer settles in on the foliage, and this is the very first alarming sign that your plants are now being infected with this fungal disease.
+This fungus is favored by high humidity conditions that produce dry leaves.
+Initially, a white powdery layer settles in on the foliage, which is the first alarming sign that your plants are now being infected with this fungal disease.

 This clearly explains the undernourished, wilted flower production.